-Why We Need to Require the Public Service Commission to Consider Climate
+Why We Need to Require the Public Service Commission (PSC) to Consider Climate

-The world’s leading climate scientists warn that we have 10 short years to reduce our climate-disrupting emissions by 60 percent in order to avoid the worst impacts of a rapidly warming planet.
-This switch means running our homes, industries, and cars on clean sources of energy instead of fossil fuels.
+The world’s leading climate scientists warn that we have 10 short years to dramatically reduce our climate-disrupting emissions.
+According to the Intergovernmental Panel on Climate Change (IPCC), we must reduce greenhouse gas emissions 60% by 2030 to avoid the worst impacts of a rapidly warming planet.

 The Problem: Climate Effects Ignored